-Journalism I [MH02162] - Year A/B
+Journalism I [MH02162]

 1 Credit.
-This year-long beginning course teaches the fundamentals of writing, research, and journalism.
-Throughout the year, students will produce the school's newspaper, Ka Leo O Nā Koa, and the student news Web site.
+This year-long beginning course teaches the fundamentals of journalism.
 Students learn interview and research skills, write in various journalistic styles, and use basic digital photography.
 This course offers basic training in layout, design, editing, headline and caption writing, online journalism, and desktop publishing.
 Students will study journalism issues such as libel, right to privacy, and ethics.
-In addition to class time spent working on stories, assignments will also be given that involve coverage outside of class/school hours and/or coverage at off-campus locations.
+In addition to class time spent working on stories, in the second semester, students may choose to take on assignments for the school's student news outlet, Ka Leo O Nā Koa, which could involve coverage outside of class/school hours and/or coverage at off-campus locations.
 Students are expected to provide their own transportation to and from these events.
-Meeting deadlines is an essential component.
-A strong foundation in writing and consistent attendance is desired.
-May count towards Literary Arts endorsement.
-Prerequisite: Sophomore, junior, or senior standing.
+Meeting deadlines is an essential component for students who choose this route.
+This course is for students with a strong foundation in writing and/or interest in photography, videography, marketing, and/or illustration and graphic design.
+Consistent attendance is expected.

-Journalism II [MH02161] - Year A/B
+Journalism II [MH02161]

 1 Credit.
 In this follow-up course to Journalism I, students build on skills developed in Journalism I and assume leadership roles as section editors.
 Section editors are responsible for organizing and overseeing each newspaper issue, editing and laying out pages, and supervising their staffs.
 Students will study newspaper design, research current issues, investigate journalism careers, and manage and contribute to the student news Web site.
 Students are expected to take on more assignments than Journalism I students and are ultimately responsible for the Web site and deadlines of the student-produced school newspaper.
 This class requires additional lab hours on deadline.
-May count towards Literary Arts endorsement.
-Prerequisite: Journalism I or teacher consent.
+Prerequisite: JournalismI or Hui o Ka Leo o Nā Koa

-Creative Writing 1 [MH02129] - Semester A/B
+Creative Writing I [MH02129]

 0.5 Credit.
 This semester course offers practice in several forms of writing (fiction, poetry, first person narrative, drama) enabling students to discover their own voice and write their own material while developing the skills and techniques that will allow their work to engage a reader.
 Students will read representative literature from each genre as preparation for their own exploration.
-Students are expected to participate in an end-of-course reading and may contribute original works to a class magazine.
+Students are expected to participate in an end-of-course reading and may contribute original works to a class mag-azine.
 They will be encouraged to submit works for real-world publication.
 May count towards Literary Arts endorsement.
 Prerequisite: Junior or senior standing.

-Creative Writing 2 [MH02148] - Semester A/B
+Creative Writing 2 [MH02148]

 0.5 Credit.
-This semester course offers practice in writing skills and structures for the student interested in a general knowledge of creative writing, and helps to prepare the committed student writer for further study in the field.
-The goal of Creative Writing 2 is to improve students' writing skills and techniques in regard to fiction, poetry, playwriting, and creative non-fiction.
+This semester course offers practice in writing skills and structures for the student interested in a general knowledge of creative writing and helps to prepare the committed student writer for further study in the field.
+The goal of Creative Writing 2 is to improve students' writing skills and techniques in regard to fiction, poetry, playwriting, and creativenon-fiction.
 This course is conducted using a distance learning approach.
 Level 2 students will work independently to complete weekly assignments in reading and writing, unit projects, and a live performance.
-Feedback from the instructor is given electronically, and assignments are submitted electronically.
+Feedback from the instructor is givenelectronically, and assignments are submitted electronically.
 Enrollees should be self-motivated and independent.
 Students may contribute original works to a class magazine.
 May count towards Literary Arts endorsement.
 Prerequisite: Creative Writing 1 or teacher recommendation.